 Managing IT can be a burden, especially for small and mid-size organizations.
 A reputable managed cloud services provider can help maintain and monitor the security of your data and assist in recovery in the event of an attack or breach.

 With a ransomware attack expected to happen every 14 seconds by the end of 2019 (costing organizations millions), protection has never been more critical.
 Wouldn’t it be nice to have peace of mind knowing that your data is protected?

-When you partner with DSM, you can achieve that peace of mind knowing your data won’t be held ransom by an unsavory threat actor.
+When you partner with DSM, you can achieve that peace of mind knowing your backups are safe and you won't have to pay due to a ransomware attack.
 If you want to learn more about how we can safeguard your data, AND your wallet, speak with the experts at DSM today.
 As your safest journey to the cloud, we’re here to help.